 Should you buy a Green Car Japan Rail Pass or an ordinary pass?
 What’s the difference between JR Green cars and ordinary cars?
 Read on to find out the best way to use Japan Rail trains.

 - First-class cars on Japan Rail (JR) lines are called Green Cars.
-They are found on shinkansen (bullet trains) and tokkyu (limited express trains) and some sleeper trains.
+They are found on shinkansen (bullet trains) and tokkyu (limited express trains).

 - Because Green Cars are a bit more expensive than ordinary cars, they tend to be less crowded and the people who ride them are often quieter than the folks in the ordinary cars.